 Treatment for Kidney Stones

-A 5mm stone has a 20% chance of passing naturally whereas a 4mm stone has an 80% chance of passing without specific treatment.
+A 5mm stone has a 20% chance of passing naturally, whereas a 4mm stone has an 80% chance of passing without specific treatment.
 Sometimes medications can facilitate the passage of kidney stones.
-If the kidney stone is too large, shock waves can break a large stone into smaller pieces that can pass easily through the urinary system.
+If the kidney stone is too large, shock waves can break it into smaller pieces that pass more easily through the urinary system.
 Surgical removal is sometimes necessary.
 If you suspect a kidney stone, please see your physician.

 Conclusion

-Disclaimer: The information in this article is educational and general in nature.
-Neither Wildwood Lifestyle Center, its entities, nor author intend this article as a substitute for medical diagnosis, counsel, or treatment by a qualified health professional.
+Disclaimer: The information in this article is general and educational in nature.
+Wildwood Sanitarium, its entities, or authors do not intend this information as a substitute for proper diagnosis, treatment, or counseling from a qualified medical provider who knows the person’s medical history and laboratory work.

 - Littlejohn T. Fluid intake and dietary factors and the risk of incident kidney stones in UK biobank: a population-based prospective cohort study.
 Eur Urol Focus.
 2020;6(4):752–61.[↩]